saitama-op/currency-converter/README.md

 - Batch conversions (multiple currency pairs in one run).
 - Web interface using Go’s `net/http` or Gin.
 - Local caching to reduce API calls.
+- Optional fallback to other free APIs like [frankfurter.app](https://www.frankfurter.app).

 ---